Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 Using \eqref{RiemannRoch} and \eqref{FormulasGysin} we obtain:

 Thus we get:

 hence:

-In this way, \eqref{QWYGysin} is another expression for $Q_{WY_{p}}$ with respect to \eqref{QWY}, but with an important difference: the $\hat{A}$-factor does not depend on $Y_{p}$, hence all $Q_{WY_{p}}$ is a function only of $E$.
+In this way, \eqref{QWYGysin} is another expression for $Q_{WY_{p}}$ with respect to \eqref{QWY}, but with an important difference: the $\hat{A}$-factor does not depend on $WY_{p}$, hence all $Q_{WY_{p}}$ is a function only of $E$.
 Thus, we can consider $i_{!}E$ as the K-theory analogue of the charge density, considered as an \emph{integral} K-theory class.
-The use of Chern characters, instead, obliges to consider rational classes, which, although they have to come from integral ones for Dirac quantization, cannot contain torsion.
+The use of Chern characters, instead, obliges to consider rational classes, which cannot contain information about the torsion part.